-A list of the documents posted to the provider website for the current week.
+A list of the documents posted to the website for the current week.

 Update on EFT and Electronic RA Requirements

-Providers are encouraged to enroll as soon as possible.
-All providers must have registered for the web portal and have their paperwork submitted to Provider Relations by December 15, 2013, to be eligible for payment and receive applicable ERAs.
+To avoid disruption in receipt of remittance advices, providers should initiate the change to ERA as soon as possible.
+All providers must be registered for the web portal and submit their paperwork to Provider Relations to be eligible for payment and receive applicable ERAs in 2014.

 P.O.
 Box 4936